Yannael/yannael.github.io/index.md

 <div align="justify">

-Main research interests: machine learning (unsupervised and supervised learning), big data (Hadoop/Spark), open data, new technologies (Internet of things, virtual reality, interactive arts).
+Main research interests: machine learning (unsupervised and supervised learning), big data (Hadoop/Spark), open data, new technologies (Internet of things, blockchains, virtual reality, interactive arts).

 <p>
 Currently part of the <a href="http://www.securit-brussels.be/project/brufence/" target='_blank'>Brufence project</a> (Scalable machine learning for automating defense system) funded by <a href="http://www.innoviris.be/en?set_language=en" target='_blank'>Innoviris</a>, 03/2015-02/2018, in collaboration with <a href="http://worldline.com/en-us/home.html" target='_blank'>Atos Wordline</a>.
 The goal is to develop efficient fraud detection algorithms, from highly unbalanced, streaming data.